amgno/amgno.github.io/readme.md

 • Fix the size of buttons on works for mobile view <br>
 • After deleting a project, and trying to open a existing one it gives an error <br>
 • Some lag on different browsers for the star background animation <br>
-• Animate text when loading page, like appearing from below <br>
 • Fix the color of the page when loading it <br>

 ## Done